deoostfrees/Parvus/README.md

 </a>
 ```

-Instead of `data-group`, you can also set the option `gallerySelector` to combine all images with the `selector` class within this selector into a group.
+Instead of `data-group`, you can also set the option `gallerySelector` to combine all images with a `selector` class within this selector into a group.

 ```html
 <div class="gallery">